SilverLinings89/Waveguide/Progress.md

 I switched all calls to distribute_local_to_global() back to use false as the last argument.
 As a consequence, it should now only be a matter of setting the appropriate dofs 0.
 This should be easier to diagnose and fix in the long run.

 In the current setup, there is only a error in the components related to the upper surface of a subdomain.
 Not at the input and not at lower sides.

+# Sunday, 29th of august (early night)

+It seems I am tracking down the proplems causing the erroneous residual.
+I will add a better wrapper for the output that wraps the functionality of writing multiple output files and a .pvtu file along with it.
+Then I can always output the computed solution and the residual without rerunning and recompiling.

+That implementation is done.
+I now have to fix the error that states incompatible interface dof counts.
+This was just an error in the implementation of the test.
+The sets are compatible.

+Adding a "_" to the filename so the .pvtus are listed at the top.